 The little finger hook is a small hook on the leadpipe to help you support the trumpet throughout playing.
 This makes for a more comfortable playing, and allows you to play one handed if necessary.

-The is the the sound of the instrument comes out; it acts as a speaker and projects the sound.
+The is where the sound of the instrument comes out; it acts as a speaker and projects the sound.

 The water key is a simple valve or tap, depending on your instrument, and this allows any build up fluid and saliva to drain out of the instrument.
 The water key should be removed after each play and regularly cleaned to keep the trumpet in working order.